yoda66/TachyonNet/README.md

     optional arguments:
-    -h, --help            show this help message and exit --minport MINPORT     lowest TCP/UDP port in range to listen on --maxport MAXPORT     highest TCP/UDP port in range to listen on -b BINDADDR, --bindaddr BINDADDR
+    -h, --help            show this help message and exit --minport MINPORT     lowest TCP/UDP port in range to listen on (default:
+                          1024)
+    --maxport MAXPORT     highest TCP/UDP port in range to listen on (default:
+                          32768)
+    -b BINDADDR, --bindaddr BINDADDR
-                        IP address to bind/listen on (defaults to all) -f FIN, --fin FIN     Use 3-way/4-way FIN/ACK to teardown connections (defaults to TCP RESET)
+                          IP address to bind/listen on (defaults to all) -f, --fin             Use 3-way/4-way FIN/ACK to teardown connections (defaults to TCP RESET)
     --bufsize BUFSIZE     buffer size to capture traffic (default: 8192 bytes) -t THREADS, --threads THREADS
                           number of TCP/UDP threads (default: 32)
+    --notcp               do not open TCP sockets
+    --noudp               do not open UDP sockets

 ## TODO:
 * signal handling